-Granite and schist – together with some volcanic rocks – dominate the most important terroir feature of Morgon: the hill called the Cote du Py.
-You’ll notice that name on most of the best bottles of Morgon that you drink.
+Granite and schist – together with some volcanic rocks – dominate the most important terroir feature of Morgon: the hill called the Côte du Py.
+You’ll notice that name on some of the best bottles of Morgon that you drink.
 Here, the great soils combine with the perfect exposures that only slopes can provide, and this combination is one of the keys to the Morgon that we love.

 The other key here is the human one, as Morgon is blessed with a greater number of quality producers than any of the other Crus.
-This is surely thanks to Jules Chauvet, whose natural wine philosophies inspired four of Morgon’s great producers – all of whom are imported by Kermit Lynch, who dubbed them the Gang of Four.
+This is partly thanks to Jules Chauvet, whose natural wine philosophies inspired four of Morgon’s great producers – all of whom are imported by Kermit Lynch, who dubbed them the Gang of Four.

 When we had the privilege of tasting with all four members of the Gang of Four we asked them why their wines tasted different.
 They insisted that they all made their wine the same way, so the only difference is the terroir.
 But to my palate it is more than that.
 Each wine has its own distinct style.
 And I think it is analogous to how two cooks following the same recipe will never produce the same meal.
 Subtly different approaches to how you measure this, or top up that, or stir the other thing – how you apply your intuition – all add up to a distinct style.
 And that’s just fine with me, as sometimes I feel like Foillard and other times I want Lapierre.

 Morgon does not begin and end with the Gang of Four.
 Chamonard must be mentioned, who makes his wines in the same style as the Gang of Four and is sometimes called the fifth member of a Gang of Five.
-People say exactly the same thing about Descombes, whose Vieilles Vignes bottling of Morgon is surely one of the greatest Beaujolais made each year (confusingly, the bottle has exactly the same label as his regular bottling, and you can only distinguish it by its wax cap).
+People say exactly the same thing about Descombes, whose Vieilles Vignes bottling of Morgon is one of the greatest Beaujolais made each year (confusingly, the bottle has exactly the same label as his regular bottling, and you can only distinguish it by its wax cap).

 Like this blog post?
-You can learn more about Beaujolais Cru here:
+You can learn more about Beaujolais Crus here: